 The novel set in the future, perhaps several centuries after our own time.
-The story is told through the eyes of David Strorm as he grows up in a rural part of Labrador, called Waknuk, which is a religiously fundamentalist society, fearful of any kind of physical difference in human bodies.
+The story is told through the eyes of David Strorm as he grows up in a rural part of Labrador, called Waknuk.
+This is a religiously fundamentalist society, fearful of any kind of physical difference in human bodies.
 Every Sunday without fail they recite a creed:

 And God created man in in His own image.
 And God decreed that man should have one body, one head, two arms and two legs; that each arm should be jointed in two places and end in one hand; that each hand should have four fingers and one thumb; that each finger should have a flat finger-nail..

-We, the readers, soon divine that the “Tribulation” of which they talk of was in fact a nuclear war, and that this is the society that has somehow survived, plunged back into a subsistence way of life, based on farming, with no technology.
+We, the readers, soon divine that the “Tribulation” of which they talk was in fact a nuclear war, and that this is the society that has somehow survived, plunged back into a subsistence way of life, based on farming, with no technology.
 They use horses for travel, and bows and arrows for weapons, for instance.
-It’s clear that the fall-out is still creating mutations in humans, “deviations”, which when discovered are driven out of society to “The Fringes”.
+It’s clear that the fall-out is still creating mutations in humans, “deviations” as they call them, who when discovered are driven out of society to “The Fringes”.
 David’s father Joseph, is particularly fervent on rooting out “blasphemy”.
 They believe:

 The penance of Tribulation that had been put upon the world must be worked out, the long climb faithfully retraced, and, at last, if the temptations of the way were resisted, there would be the reward of forgiveness. – the restoration of the Golden Age.

 As he grows up David’s austere but orderly world is disrupted by a series of events.
-This begins when he becomes friends with a girl called Sophie, and discovers one day that she has six toes, not five.
+H becomes friends with a girl called Sophie, and discovers one day that she has six toes, not five.
 He does not report this, as she is his friend and he does not see her as a “deviation” but as a person.
 Eventually, of course, this secret is discovered: Sophie and her family are driven out, while David is brutally beaten by his father.

-But David has his own secret, he too is a “mutant”, able to communicate by telepathy with his cousin Rosalind and a number of other teenagers.
-Somehow they have made it into adolescence without being discovered.
+But David has his own secret, he too is a “mutant, ” able to communicate by telepathy with his cousin Rosalind and a number of other teenagers who have made it into adolescence without being discovered.
 David does have one ally, his uncle Axel who finds out about David’s ability, and warns him that he must never reveal his secret.
 Axel is that familar figure in Wyndham’s novels, the older man who challenges the received wisdoms and “commonsense” of their time.
 He is a close cousin to Michael Beadley in the Day of the Triffids and Alastair Bocker in The Kraken Wakes.
 A former sailor, Axel has travelled widely and seen things on sea and land which make him very sceptical of the rigid pieties of his own society.

 “Preacher words!” he said, and thought for a moment.
 “I’m telling you,” he went on, “that a lot of saying a thing is so, doesn’t prove it is.
 I’m telling you that nobody, nobody, really knows what is the true image.
 They all think they know – just as we think we know, but, for all we can prove, the Old People themselves may not have been the true image.”
 He turned, and looked long and steadily at me again.